Tom-Nagy/salesforce-app/README.md

 Some candidates may approach this from the perspective of lightning aura components or lightning web components, which is fine also.

+## Project Goals

-1-  Create a page(visualforce)/application(aura,LWC) that lists standard or custom objects (you can choose what object to list)
+1. :white_check_mark: Create a page(visualforce)/application(aura,LWC) that lists standard or custom objects (you can choose what object to list)
-2- The list can have several column headers (name, created date, etc, of your choice) 3- The list can be sortable by any of these column headers (e.g. sort by created date)
+2. :white_check_mark: The list can have several column headers (name, created date, etc, of your choice)
+3. :white_check_mark: The list can be sortable by any of these column headers (e.g. sort by created date)
-Bonus: Add visual indication (e.g. ▲ or ▼) on clicked column to display sorting direction Clicking on the same column header repeatedly will reverse the order of sorting 4- The list is paginated; users can cycle between X number of rows by using custom links or buttons.
+Bonus: Add visual indication (e.g. ▲ or ▼) on clicked column to display sorting direction Clicking on the same column header repeatedly will reverse the order of sorting
+4. :white_check_mark: The list is paginated; users can cycle between X number of rows by using custom links or buttons.
 First, Last, Previous, and Next pagination actions are required, and their corresponding custom button/link should be enabled only if action can be performed.
 Bonus: Display current page number and total pages.
-- The list is interactive: the user can perform an action on each row of the list (click a button or select a checkbox on each row); a separate action button will perform some action on each of the selected rows.
+5. :white_check_mark: The list is interactive: the user can perform an action on each row of the list (click a button or select a checkbox on each row); a separate action button will perform some action on each of the selected rows.

-Note: To achieve this you should look into using a custom controller or extension controller.
+:spiral_notepad: Note: To achieve this you should look into using a custom controller or extension controller.
 The candidates are asked to explain in detail the processes, methods and justification for taking the approaches they’ve decided upon.
 As well as a number of followup questions.